leovandriel/csynth/README.md

 Keyboard strokes can also be recorded and replay with [track](src/func/keyboard/track.h) and [replay](src/func/keyboard/replay.h).
 Key events are managed by [keyboard_event](src/event/keyboard_event.h).
-Two keys are directly handled by `play`: `Tab` to pause, and `Esc` to exit.
+To exit, `Esc` is directly handled by `play`.

 To visualize the state of controls, basic [display](src/ui/display.h) functionality is included for switches and numerical values.

 ```c
     display(' ', "select frequency");